 Take in the unspoilt hills, dales and rugged moorland of the Peak District National Park on a 50-mile route from Ashbourne in the South to Hathersage in the North, travelling through the heart of Derbyshire.
 Drive via Carsington, Bakewell, Buxton and Castleton, with possible detours to Edale and the impressive Ladybower Reservoir.
 Whatever you choose, be sure to make a stop at Carsington Water near the start of the route.

 Carsington Water is a man-made reservoir, with plenty of outdoor activities on offer – all with excellent access.
 There’s a walk and sculpture trail around the water’s edge, while you can hire adapted bikes, accessible sailing boats (with hoist access) and an accessible wheelyboat, too.
-The attraction is hoping to reopen completely in June, but check the website before you visit.
+The attraction is currently open for local visitors only, so be sure to check the website before you visit.

 Lake District Scenic Drive